Dromediansk/mp-blog/src/markdown-pages/javascript-closures.md

 `gist:Dromediansk/4e33b74c58b3e0da04d2d2a924f8d8a9#index.js`

-When we call `holdTime.totalProductivityTime()` on the last line, we are measuring duration time from this moment.
+When we call `holdTime.totalProductivityTime()`&nbsp;on the last line, we are measuring duration time from this moment.
 If you’d like to reset this time, just call `holdTime.reset()`.

-Because `reset` function is inside `monitorProductivityTime`, it uses closure for accessing variable `timeWithoutReset`.
+Because `reset`&nbsp;function is inside `monitorProductivityTime`, it uses closure for accessing variable `timeWithoutReset`.
 Pretty logical.

-However, the main problem in this function is that *everybody *can access `reset()`.
+However, the main problem in this function is that _everybody_ can access `reset()`.
 It could be your new team member, who is not acquainted with the project yet and could mess some things up.
 Or any third party from outside of your company.
 This can cause many troubles and security issues in practice, therefore some data or functions should not be directly exposed.

-For this reason, you should always keep in mind the *principle of least privilege, *which is one of the security principles you should observe.\* \*It means that data can be accessed only by competent individuals.
+For this reason, you should always keep in mind the _principle of least privilege_, which is one of the security principles you should observe.
+It means that data can be accessed only by competent individuals.

 The solution to this example might be to return `reset`, only if it’s appropriate, e.g. user has a competent role to access this function.